e10v/relative-confidence-interval/README.md

-Compare several ways for calculating confidence interval (CI) of the relative difference of two sample means:
+Compares several ways for calculating confidence interval (CI) of the relative difference of two sample means:
 - naive (and also wrong) -- absolute CI divided by control mean.
 - delta -- relative CI with delta method.
 - logdelta -- also delta method, only applied to log-transformed ratio.